Free Trial

-A trading journal is the structured record of every trade you take, and it is the single fastest way to improve.
+A structured record of every trade you take, and the single fastest way to improve.
 Here is what it is, what it should record, and why most traders quit one before it ever pays off.

 Without it, you are relying on memory.
 Memory is the least reliable trading tool you own.